ibm-cloud-docs/containers/cs_istio_mesh.md

 </br>

-### Exposing Istio-managed apps with TLS termination
+### Exposing the Istio ingress gateway with DNS with TLS termination
 {: #tls}

 **Before you begin:**